If you’ve been bitten by the yard sale bug, always on the lookout for a bargain, the World’s Longest YardSale is positively paradise.

 Campers to computers.
 Purses to puppies.
 Unused windows, lawn mower parts, a smattering of “antiques” and honest-to-goodness craft items.
 Everything imaginable, including the kitchen sink, is strewn along the roadside in this sale.
 People from all over the country plan vacations encompassing this haggling heaven, whether they are sellers or buyers.

-But my husband and I happened upon this event by accident.
+But my husband and I happened upon this event several years ago by accident.

 was an overnight